Cross Addiction

 Unrealistic Expectations

-An addict in recovery may have unrealistic expectations of what it means to live addiction-free.
-They may fantasize about sober life being more glamorous than the reality, causing them to start using a different substance to feel the excitement of drug use or the shutting down of negative emotions.
+Individuals in recovery may have unrealistic expectations of what it means to live addiction-free.
+They may fantasize about sober life being more glamorous than the reality, causing them to start using a different substance to feel excitement or shut down negative emotions.

 Unresolved Emotional Issues

-Feelings like tension, trauma, stress, and other emotional difficulties play a big role in addiction.
-If the addict attends rehab but does not see a trauma specialist to resolve previous traumas, it can cause the recovering addict to use a different substance.
+Tension, trauma, stress, and other emotional difficulties play a big role in addiction.
+If an addict attends rehab but does not see a trauma specialist to resolve previous traumas, a cross addiction may develop as a coping mechanism.

 Who Is at Risk for Cross Addiction?